jesstelford/esnext-generation/introduction-to-iterators/pass.md

 # Success!

-You correctly created an iterator which returned the numbers 1, 2, 3, ... etc. to 10.
+You correctly created an iterator which returned the numbers 1, 2, 3, ... etc.